 Any parents searching for outdoor winter family fun in DC should save time for The National Mall.
 With two miles from the Capitol to the Lincoln Memorial, there is plenty of place to roam and tons of monuments to check out in between!
 Whether war observances, presidential monuments, or picturesque museums from the outside, the Mall offers a lot during a winter stroll.
 Keep an eye out for famous points of interest like the Washington Monument or Constitution Gardens!
 While in downtown D.C., you’re also likely never far from a coffee shop to warm up a bit; but take note that many businesses have been closing because of fewer office workers commuting.
 Depending on where you are on the Mall when you need a break, stopping by the food courts in Union Station, L’Enfant Plaza and the Ronald Reagan Trade Center might be your best bet.

 Stop in DC’s National Harbor to enjoy the cool winter breeze!
-Located a quick 10 minutes outside of the city, it is among the best outdoor activities in Washinton DC.
-This waterfront collection of boutiques, restaurants, and other kid-friendly attractions is a one-stop-shop during the winter.
+Located a quick 10 minutes outside of the city, it is among the best outdoor activities in Washington DC.
+This waterfront collection of boutiques, restaurants, and other kid-friendly attractions is a one-stop shop during the winter.
 Kids will love walking along the tree-lined promenade while overlooking ships in the marina.
-The Awakening, 72-foot outdoor statue, and the giant Capitol Wheel are just two scenic points.
-In fact, there’s even an audio tour dedicated to the art in the area, offering time to explore outside while discovering the waterfront’s history!
+The Awakening, a 72-foot outdoor statue, and the giant Capitol Wheel are just two scenic points.
 The National Harbor also provides families access via ferry to Old Town Alexandria or Mount Vernon.
 Once you’ve worked up an appetite, there’s plenty to satisfy your hunger too.
 Nearby, the neighborhood has many options for a treat or takeaway meal.
 Try Elevation Burger or Nando’s, two favorite spots among families!

 Manassas Battlefield National Park